amin3mej/firebase-http-export-sheets/PREINSTALL.md

 - You will be charged a small amount (typically around $0.01/month) for the Firebase resources required by this extension (even if it is not used).
 - This extension uses other Firebase and Google Cloud Platform services, which have associated charges if you exceed the service’s no-cost tier:
 - Cloud Functions (Node.js 10+ runtime.
 [See FAQs](https://firebase.google.com/support/faq#extensions-pricing))

+### Important Update

+Please note that the previous URL for installing the extension, `https://extensions.dev/extensions/amin3mej/http-export-sheets`, has been deprecated.
+Going forward, you should install the extension through the new URL: `https://extensions.dev/extensions/djawadi/http-export-sheets`.